elmerurbina/elmerurbina/README.md

 ## 🌈 Interests

-Enthusiastic about Programming, Science, astrophysics, and project management.
+Enthusiastic about Programming, Science, Astrophysics, and Project Management.

 ## TechStack